 Cassandra is an alternative to MySQL, Oracle or other database manager for very large amounts of queries.
 It tends to be used by more and more different players, but this is a new product which has not been confronted with all the variety of uses that can be experienced.
 We can expect setbacks in adapting it to a new application.

-It is suitable for fully distributed and highly scalable databases, so for the wide traffic of sites such as Facebook with millions of queries per hour.
+It is suitable for fully distributed and highly scalable databases, so for the wide traffic of sites such as Facebook (which developed it) with millions of queries per hour.